List of Marvel Comics characters: P: Reception of Phobos

+Photon

+Photon is the name of two characters in Marvel Comics.

 Piecemeal

-Piecemeal is the name of two fictional characters appearing in American comic books published by Marvel Comics.
+Piecemeal is the name of two characters in Marvel Comics.

 Gilbert Benson

-Young Gilbert Benson was a mutant with the ability to absorb different energy frequencies and store them within his body.
+Gilbert Benson was a mutant with the ability to absorb different energy frequencies and store them within his body.
 His mother, the armored mutant mercenary known as Harness, forced Gilbert to travel across the world with her to absorb the dispersed energy of Proteus.

 Absorbing the energy, Piecemeal grew into a monstrous amalgamation of Gilbert and Proteus and set about warping reality across Scotland.
 Eventually the X-Factor team convinced the amalgamation that it could never be happy, and it opted to end its own existence.

 Cyborg

 Piecemeal was a cyborg created in a secret Amazon laboratory by a scientific team supervised by the Red Skull.
 Piecemeal was assembled from a combination of human and animal corpses and high-tech weaponry for the purpose of being the ultimate killing machine.
 Before the Red Skull could fully program Piecemeal's mind, the Hulk attacked the laboratory, but Piecemeal escaped in the confusion.
 The mindless Piecemeal wandered through the Amazon before stowing away on a cargo plane en route to Scotland.
 A retired Pantheon member residing on Loch Ness later summoned the Hulk when Piecemeal began attacking tourists and draining their minds.
 Piecemeal battled the Hulk–during which he revealed his ability to duplicate the Hulk's appearance and powers–and was apparently killed.